 Can I take a tour to Blenheim Palace from Oxford?

 Yes.
-There are Blenheim Palace tours that pick you up in Oxford.
-Here are some of the options:
+There are Blenheim Palace tours that pick you up in Oxford – get the details here.

 Where can you stay near Blenheim Palace?